DuilioFanton/DuilioFanton/README.md

 - 👋 Hi, I’m @DuilioFanton
-- 👀 I’m interested in AdonisJS and Laravel
+- 👀 I’m interested in Laravel, Next.JS
-- 🌱 I’m currently learning Laravel
+- 🌱 I’m currently Laravel with Breeze API with Next.JS
-- 📫 How to reach me duilio@duiliofanton.com.br
+- 📫 How to reach me duilio@duiliofanton.com.br, duilio.fanton0@gmail.com

 <!---
 DuilioFanton/DuilioFanton is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.